dhruva-mittal/cobol-initializer/README.md

 # COBOL Initializer 🚀

 Hey there!
 Welcome to COBOL Initializer — a Java library that makes working with COBOL data in Java way less painful.
 Annotate your classes, parse records, and chill. 😎

-## What’s This?
+## What's This?

 COBOL Initializer lets you:

 - Annotate Java fields to match COBOL data types
 - Auto-initialize your Java objects with COBOL-style defaults
-- Parse COBOL record strings into Java objects (yep, even nested ones)
+- Parse COBOL record strings into Java objects (including nested objects)
+- Write Java objects back to COBOL-formatted strings
+- Calculate field positions based on COBOL specifications
 - Basically, make COBOL and Java play nice together

 ## Get It